-Altfest Personal Wealth Management is an investment management firm based in New York City.
+Altfest Personal Wealth Management is a small investment management firm based in New York.
 The firm typically only accepts clients with a minimum investment of $1 million.
 For these high net worth clients, Altfest Personal Wealth Management provides customized investment portfolios with comprehensive financial planning services.
-The firm has 16 employees who provide investment advisory services, and currently oversees $1.21 billion in assets under management (AUM).

 New York, NY 10022

 All information included in this profile is accurate as of June 29, 2021.
 For more information, please consult Altfest Personal Wealth Management’s website.

 - A look at the founder of Altfest Personal Wealth Management

 - What types of clients does Altfest Personal Wealth Management serve?

 - Services offered by Altfest Personal Wealth Management